elviravaladez/react-repository/README.md

 2. Large focus on business logic
 3. Has a large ecosystem, active community, and high performance

+#### *NOTE: In React, we write declarative code.
+It generally expresses logic.
+It abstracts away the control flow.

+#### Declarative = calling on a function that contains the "under the hood" code needed to make the action you want to do possible.

 #### Applications You Can Build with React
 * Single Page
   * Content is re-rendered on Client